jeremyknight-me/scripts/README.md

 # Scripts

-Scripts (powershell, sql, batch, etc.)
+Scripts that I use or have used in the past. (powershell, sql, batch, etc.)